chifi49/nuxtjs-sqlite-tutorial/README.md

 ### 6th step
-create a folder `models` and a file `users.js` inside the folder with the following code
+create a folder `models` inside your project and add a file with the name `users.js` and the following code
 ````
 function users(db){
     this.db = db;